Waterbody · Alabama

 Lewis Smith Lake is best known for spotted bass, striped bass, largemouth bass.
 Other species are present and tracked in the rule tables below.

-These rules were last verified against DCNR on 2026-05-08.
+These rules summarize DCNR's published content.
 Always confirm with the official source before keeping a catch.